sparksammy/locast2dvr-sparkyfree/README.md

 ## Prerequisites
 - Python >= 3.6
-- An active locast.org account with an active donation.
-Locast doesn't allow you to stream without a donation.
+- An active locast.org account with an active donation is optional, this version of locast2dvr allows you to stream without a donation, but it is limited to 5 minutes (without looping the stream, at least).
 - [ffmpeg](https://ffmpeg.org/) installed and available on your `$PATH`.